 An online reporting system, often with an open portal for parents, can sometimes feel like the tail is wagging the dog of classroom assessment practice.
 The addition of an outcomes-based reporting framework can add another layer of complexity.

-This session will provide opportunities for conversation designed to generate practical solutions for complex assessment challenges, regardless of the reporting format you are using.
+This session is designed to provide teachers with the basics of reporting and communicating the story of student achievement.
 Turns out that you don’t have to sacrifice good formative assessment practices just because you have a digital reporting system!

 The Basics of Designing Your Classroom Assessment Process

 This session is designed for educators who want to create an efficient and engaging assessment process for the topic or unit of study.
 Educators who are interested in reducing the amount of marking, and increasing opportunities for meaningful assessment will discover how designing an assessment process can benefit both the teacher and the student.